onnx/onnx-tensorflow/doc/API.md

 _params_:

-`model` : the ONNX model to be converted.
+`model` : The ONNX model to be converted.

-`device` : the device to execute this model on.
+`device` : The device to execute this model on.

-`strict` : whether to enforce semantic equivalence between the original model and the converted tensorflow model, defaults to True (yes, enforce semantic equivalence).
+`strict` : Whether to enforce semantic equivalence between the original model and the converted tensorflow model, defaults to True (yes, enforce semantic equivalence).
 Changing to False is strongly discouraged.

 _returns_:

-a TensorflowRep class object representing the ONNX model
+A TensorflowRep class object representing the ONNX model

 #### `onnx_tf.backend_rep.TensorflowRep.export_graph`